Fujian–Taiwan relationship: Before the Sino-Japanese War

-Before the Tang Dynasty, few people went from the mainland to Taiwan.
+Before the Tang dynasty, few people went from the mainland to Taiwan.
 They either engaged in agricultural activities or traded with indigenous peoples.
-They mainly went at spring and returned at autumn.
-In the Kaiyuan era of the Tang Dynasty, Lin Yan (林銮) from Dongshi, Fujian settled in Taiwan after commerce.
+They mainly went in spring and returned in autumn.
+In the Kaiyuan era of the Tang dynasty, Lin Yan (林銮) from Dongshi, Fujian settled in Taiwan after commerce.
 During the Song and Yuan dynasties, indigenous people in Taiwan did not have enough iron ore, and obtained iron from visiting mainland merchants for food.

 During the Dutch Formosa period of Taiwan, a large number of Hoklo people were recruited to cultivate in Taiwan, and then settled there.
 The genealogies of the Yans of Anhai and the Guos of Dongshi both recorded settling in Taiwan.
 In 1661, Zheng Chenggong established the Chengtian Prefecture in Taiwan after defeating the Dutch East India Company in the Siege of Fort Zeelandia.

 In 1683, Kangxi Emperor sent Shi Lang to attack Taiwan.
 After the Battle of Penghu, Zheng Keshuang, grandson of Zheng Chenggong, surrendered, so the army of Qing dynasty entered Taiwan.
 In the next year, a prefecture was set up, to be the ninth in Fujian Province.
-Shortly afterwards, the Governor of Fujian was allowed to swap Fujian and Taiwan officials.
+Shortly afterward, the Governor of Fujian was allowed to swap Fujian and Taiwan officials.
 Hence, many officials of Taiwan came from Fujian.

-In the middle of the Qing Dynasty, a large number of immigrants came to Taiwan, and there were many conflicts of interest among different ethnic groups.
+In the middle of the Qing dynasty, a large number of immigrants came to Taiwan, and there were many conflicts of interest among different ethnic groups.
 For example, Fujian-Cantonese fighting occurred between Fujian's Hoklos and Hakkas and Chaozhou people in Guangdong, and Quanzhang fighting between Quanzhou and Zhangzhou people.
-However, during this period, there was also cooperation among ethnic groups in Taiwan.
+During this period, there was also cooperation among ethnic groups in Taiwan.
 For example, in 1796, Wu Sha had the assistance of people from Zhangzhou, Quanzhou and Hakka people when entering Yilan.

 During the Sino-French War in 1884, French warships entered Taiwan seas and disrupted coastal provinces.
 In 1885 (the 11th year of the reign of Emperor Guangxu), the Qing court set up Fujian-Taiwan Province in response to the border crisis and for defense against foreign invasion.
 It ruled Taiwan and Taipeh Prefecture of the former Fujian Province, and former Governor of Fujian, Liu Mingchuan, was appointed Governor of Taiwan Province.
 The funding of the Taiwan Province was mainly borne by Fujian.